rohankmr414/rohankmr414.github.io/content/work.md

 [Devfolio](https://devfolio.co) is a platform for hosting hackathons and building developer communities.

-Joined as an intern to being the sole person responsible for the infrastructure.
-I've worked on various parts of the platform including the core infrastructure, backend, and product features.
+Joined as an intern and eventually became the sole person responsible for the infrastructure.
+I’ve worked on various parts of the platform, including the core infrastructure, backend, and product features.

 ---